CZ-NIC/knot-resolver/daemon/README.rst

    .. warning:: **Setting the secret is probably too risky with TLS <= 1.2**.
       At this moment no GnuTLS stable release even supports TLS 1.3.
-      Therefore setting the secrets should be considered experimental for now.
+      Therefore setting the secrets should be considered experimental for now and might not be available on your system.

 .. function:: net.tls_sticket_secret_file([string with path to a file containing pre-shared secret])